pablocawichii/WhatsappAutoRespond/README.md

 - WebDriver (for your respective browser)

 ## How to use
-To use this program, run it from the python console.
+To use this program, run `python whatsapp.py` from the console.

 When running, you will need to log into whatsapp using the qr code manually.

 After this, it will work automatically.

-To change the output message, you can modify the [message] variable.
+To change the output message, you can modify the `message` variable.

-To stop the program, you can use Ctrl+C.
+To stop the program, you can use `Ctrl+C`.